jeffh/Fox/docs/source/tutorial.rst

 example was reached:

 - ``seed`` is the random seed that was used to generate the series of tests to run.
+Along with the maximum size, this can be used to reproduce failures Fox generated.
 - ``maximum size`` is the maximum size hint that Fox used when generating tests.
-  This is useful for reproducing test failures when pairs with the seed.
+  This is useful for reproducing test failures when paired with the seed.
 - ``number of tests before failing`` describes how many tests were generated before the failing test was generated.
 Mostly for technical curiosity.
 - ``size that failed`` describes the size that was used to generate the